* Private employers add jobs in Dec -ADP

-NEW YORK, Jan 4 (Reuters) - The Dow Jones industrial average rose above the 25,000 level for the first time on Thursday and other major indexes scaled new records, propelled by strong global economic data that extended the new year's rally for the stock market.
+NEW YORK, Jan 4 (Reuters) - The Dow industrials broke above the 25,000 level for the first time on Thursday and other major indexes hit closing record highs again, propelled by strong global economic data that extended the new year's rally for the stock market.

 It took less than a year for the Dow to add a 5,000-point milestone, which is the fastest since the index was created in May 1896.

-"As long as you have economic growth and earnings moving higher, there's still a solid underpinning," she said.
+"But as long as you have economic growth and earnings moving higher... there's still a solid underpinning," she said.
 The rally shows "investors are expecting conditions to remain solid at least in the initial couple of months."

-The S&P energy index was up 0.5 percent on the day and 3.8 percent for the week so far.
-Financials led gains on the S&P 500 on Thursday, though, with Wells Fargo and JPMorgan up about 1.5 percent and Goldman Sachs up 1.3 percent.
+Financials led gains on the S&P 500 on Thursday, with Wells Fargo up 1.3 percent, JPMorgan Chase up 1.4 percent and Goldman Sachs also up 1.4 percent.

-On the downside, Victoria's Secret-owner L Brands slid 11.3 percent on disappointing quarterly earnings forecast.
+On the downside, Victoria's Secret owner L Brands slid 12.3 percent on a disappointing quarterly earnings forecast.